 Skip to main content

-If you are intrigued by public affairs, then a political science degree may be for you.
+If you are intrigued by local, domestic, or global affairs, then a political science degree may be for you.

 Political science is the systematic study of "who gets what, when, and how."
-It includes American politics, comparative politics (the study of foreign countries), international relations (interactions between countries and other global actors), political philosophy, public policy, and public administration.
+This includes topics like American politics, comparative politics (the study of foreign countries), international relations (interactions between countries and other global actors), political theory, public policy, and public administration.

 We offer a BA and a minor in political science.